ice1000/code_wars_android/README.md

 # code_wars_android

-A Android client for Code Wars.
+A Mobile client for Code Wars.

+It's entirely under development.

+You can view information about yourself and someone else by giving the username.